tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 can act both as TLS server and client.
 In the Selfie attack, a malicious non-member reroutes a connection from the client to the server on the same endpoint.

-# Recommendations for External PSK Usage

-Applications MUST use external PSKs that adhere to the following requirements:

-1. Each PSK MUST be derived from at least 128 of entropy and MUST be at least 128-bits long unless the TLS handshake is being used with a separate key establishment mechanism such as a Diffie-Hellman exchange.
-This recommendation protects against passive attacks using exhaustive search of the PSK.
-2. Each PSK MUST NOT be shared between with more than two logical nodes.
-As a result, an agent that acts as both a client and a server MUST use distinct PSKs when acting as the client from when it is acting as the server.
-This prevents redirection attacks.
-3. Nodes SHOULD use external PSK importers {{!I-D.ietf-tls-external-psk-importer}}
-when configuring PSKs for each pair of TLS client and server.
-If a distinct importer is used for each pair, then this satisfies condition (2).
-4. Where possible the master PSK (that which is fed into the importer) SHOULD be deleted after the imported keys have been generated.
-This protects an attacker from bootstrapping a compromise of one node into the ability to attack connections between any node; otherwise the attacker can recover the master key and then re-run the importer itself.

 # Privacy Properties